 Almost all property tax bills are due on receipt.
 Tax Code Section 31.01(g) provides that failure to send or receive the tax bill does not affect the validity of the tax, penalty, interest, the due date, the creation of a tax lien or any procedure instituted to collect a tax.

-The only exception is that a property tax collector may not send a bill until the total taxes due for all taxing units the collector serves is $15 or more.
+The only exception is that a property tax collector may wait to send a bill until the total taxes due for all taxing units the collector serves is $15 or more.
 A property owner may file a written request with the collector that a tax bill not be sent until the total amount of taxes due on the property is $15 or more.

 The dates in the charts reflect the delinquency date; not the last day to pay before delinquent.
 Tax Code Section 1.06 states that if the last date for the act to be performed is on a Saturday, Sunday or legal state or national holiday then the act is considered timely if done on the next business day.
 One example of how this provision would affect this chart is as follows: